 Several state child care subsidy programs help eligible families with children pay child care costs.
 The most common is the Working Connections Child Care program which helps families who are working and have incomes at or below 200 percent of the federal poverty level.
 Another program helps families who are seasonal workers and there are additional programs available through the Department of Social and Health Services (DSHS).

 The first step is for the family to contact DSHS to see if they qualify for subsidies, using the Community Services Office website or by calling toll-free 1.877.501.2233.
 Click for a WCCC brochure for families.

-A project is underway to purchase and distribute a digital attendance system for family home and child care center providers that is simple, easy to use, and reduces billing inaccuracies.
+A project is underway to purchase and distribute an electronic attendance system for family home and child care center providers that is simple, easy to use, and reduces billing inaccuracies.
 To learn more, click HERE.

 Subsidy Billing Guides